AldurD392/UnitedTweetAnalyzer/README.md

 # United Tweet Analyzer
 Machine Learning - Web & Social classes, joint project, 2015.

+Goals:
+* Given a bounding box and a shapefile, listen to the Twitter stream of Tweets having a geographic position that falls within the bounding box.
+Then, assign a region (country, city and so on) to those tweets, by using the shapefile.
+* Given the ground truth (a dataset of users, their tweets and the relative position/region), learn a Machine Learning function able to classify unseen data.
+* Test and evaluate different algorithms.
+Find out the precision of the best one while classifying unlabeled data.

 ## Install
 UnitedTweetsAnalyzer is a Maven project.
 You can install it (i.e. build the JAR package) as follows.